UniversalDependencies/docs/_u-overview/syntax.md

 versions of dependency grammar, which prefer the opposite relation for many syntactic constructions.
 We prefer to view the relations between content words and function words, not as dependency relations in the narrow sense, but as operations that modify the grammatical category of the content word so that it can participate in different dependency relations with other content words.
+We refer to these relations as _functional relations_ or _function word relations_ when we want to emphasize that they are different from dependency relations between content words.
 This view makes function words functionally (but not structurally) similar to morphological operations and is compatible with Tesnière's notion of the nucleus as the locus of syntactic dependencies.

 Nevertheless, there are four important exceptions to the rule that function words do not take dependents: